cdpxe/CCEAP/documentation/README.md

 The *Covert Channel Educational Analysis Protocol* (CCEAP) is a network protocol designed for teaching covert channels to professionals and students.
 For an introduction on network covert channels (network steganography), please have a look at [this publication](https://www.researchgate.net/profile/Steffen_Wendzel/publication/263773592_Hidden_and_Uncontrolled_-_On_the_Emergence_of_Network_Steganographic_Threats/links/53eb38eb0cf2dc24b3cea87a.pdf).

-CCEAP is an application layer protocol that is embedded into a simple TCP connection.
+CCEAP is an application layer protocol that is embedded into the TCP payload.
 The protocol is explicitly vulnerable against several so-called [hiding patterns](http://ih-patterns.blogspot.de/p/introduction.html).
 Hiding patterns represent the core ideas of how secret data can be hidden in network transmissions.
+The core idea is that CCEAP allows students model the protocol structure in a way that they can represent covert channels.

 ### Why use CCEAP?